artalar/reatom/README.md

-Reatom is a [state manager](https://www.reatom.dev/general/what-is-state-manager) with quite unique set of features, it provides the most modern techniques for describing, executing, and debugging code in a tiny package.
+Reatom is the ultimate [state manager](https://www.reatom.dev/general/what-is-state-manager) with quite unique set of features, it provides the most modern techniques for describing, executing, and debugging code in a tiny package.
 It opinionated data manager with strict, but flexible rules, which allows you to write simple and maintainable code.

 Key principles are **immutability** and **explicit reactivity** (no proxies), implicit **DI** and actor-like **lifecycle hooks**.
 All this with simple API and **automatic type inference**.